 At both days of tryouts, ladies should wear a sports bra, athletic shorts or spandex, athletic shoes, no jewelry, and your hair should be pulled back out of your face.
 Men should wear a plain T-shirt, athletic shorts, and athletic shoes.
 Note that these requirements are for safety reasons, and also note that some of your score in finals is "Overall Image," so it's in your best interest to look game-ready.

-Squad members will need to be in Lawrence over the summer for two 2-week blocks of time.
+Squad members typically need to be in Lawrence over the summer for two 2-week blocks of time.
 Exact dates for summer 2014 will be posted later.